Azure/Azure-Network-Security/Azure Network Security - Workshop/Azure Application Gateway WAF.md

 2. Once there, select **Web Application Firewall Policies** under Security.
 You should see a policy named **wafappgw<<ID_USED_AT_DEPLOYMENT>>**, select it.
 3. Select **Custom rules** and click on the rule named **BlockFirefoxUserAgent**.
 You'll see that this rule is configured to check the **RequestHeader** portion of an HTTP request Whithin the 'RequestHeader', the WAF will look for the header called **User-Agent** and check if there is a value within the 'User-Agent'containing **rv:**, which are unique characters to Mozilla Firefox.
 If the value matches, then the request will be denied.

-> **Note:** The rv will change over time.
-As of now the rv is currently 109.0.
+> **Note:** The rv version in the image below may be different in your lab.
+As of now the rv is currently 127.0.
 The rules will be maintained to reflect the current running version of Mozilla.

 ![Mozilla-user-agent-1](https://github.com/gumoden/Azure-Network-Security/blob/master/Azure%20Network%20Security%20-%20Workshop/Images/mozilla-user-agent-1.png)